TalalBadreddine/LuWebsite/GITHUB_STUFF.md

 ## Git commiting

 1. Add new files "git add ."
+(If you added any files)
 2. Commit files "git commit -m 'YOUR MESSAGE'"
 3. Push changes "git push origin main"